A new era in cardiovascular care

 With its comprehensive range of specialties, technologies, clinical trials, outreach programs and focus on patient care, UC Davis Health System is widely recognized as the premier cardiovascular care provider for the Northern California region.

 Individuals with heart and vascular diseases have access to sophisticated therapeutic procedures, advanced imaging and other complex cardiovascular services offered only by an academic health center.
-With the completion this fall of the Surgery and Emergency Services Pavilion project at UC Davis Medical Center, these capabilities have risen to a whole new level.
+With the completion of the Surgery and Emergency Services Pavilion project at UC Davis Medical Center, these capabilities have risen to a whole new level.

 "We’re very proud of our many cardiology specialty clinics, our diverse noninvasive cardiology capabilities, and our advanced imaging tools," says cardiologist Reginald Low, chief of cardiovascular medicine.
 "We’re excited about having state-of-the-art facilities in the pavilion to support the expertise within our cardiology, vascular and surgery units."